hayatharoon/learning-advance-concepts/React.md

 4. **Component-based:**
    React encourages a component-based architecture, where UIs are broken down into modular and reusable components.
 Component can be composed and nested to create complex UI structures.

+## **What is the purpose of React's Virtual DOM ?**

+The purpose of React virtual DOM is to provides a performant and efficient way to update and render the user interface(UI) of a React application.
+DOM is the representation of the HTML structure on a web page, and manipulating the DOM directly can be expensive.
+When a change occurs in a React component, instead of immediately updating the actual DOM, React updates a lightweight copy of the DOM called Virtual DOM.

+### **How Virtual DOM works:**

+**Initial Rendering:**
+When a React component is initially rendered, React creates a representation of the component's UI in the form of a virtual DOM tree mirrors the structure of actual DOM.

+**Reconciliation:**
+When a component state or props change, React performs a process called reconiliation.
+It compares the previous Virtual DOM tree with new one generated from the updated state and props.

+**Diffing and Patching:**
+During the reconciliation process, React efficiently determines the minimal number of changes needed to updates the actual DOM.
+It performs a diffing algorithm to identify the difference (`diffing`) between the previous and new Virtual DOM trees.

+**Updating the Actual DOM:**
+Once the diffing is identied, React applies the necessary changes to the actual DOM, It updates only the parts of DOM that have changed, minimizing the amount of manipulation required.